Gold Coast: best food, arts and cultural experiences

 Do a cultural tour

 Trish Kane, a Bundjalung woman and cultural promotions officer at the Jellurgal Aboriginal Cultural Centre, leads the way on a cultural tour in Burleigh Head National Park.
-The 2.5-hour tour runs Monday to Friday and takes you along a 1.2-kilometre trail, tracing the northern bank of Tallebudgera Creek, past ancient shell middens created by the Kombumerri people, before opening up to ocean views.
+The 2.5-hour tour takes you along a 1.2-kilometre trail, tracing the northern bank of Tallebudgera Creek, past ancient shell middens created by the Kombumerri people, before opening up to ocean views.
 A more challenging rainforest circuit takes you over Jellurgal mountain.
 Keep your eyes peeled for koalas in the eucalypt forest, eastern water dragons scurrying through leaf litter and, in winter, humpback whales cruising the “humpback highway”.

 Wander street markets